Esgrove/othellogame/README.md

 while also trying to follow the best practices and guidelines for each language.

-While the program is quite simple, it also covers quite well most of the basic functionality and tooling one would commonly use in a programming language.
+While the program is quite simple, it also covers pretty well most of the functionality and tooling one would commonly use in a programming language.
 It's big enough to get a good feel for a language, yet small enough that it could be done in a weekend even when starting with a new language.
-It is also quite easy to check that the code is working correctly, especially since it is possible to compare side-by-side with the other implementations.
+It is also easy to check that the code is working correctly, especially since it is possible to compare side-by-side with the other implementations.

 So far, I have added *C#*, *Swift*, *Rust*, *Go*, and *Kotlin* implementations.